graphql-dotnet/graphql-dotnet/docs2/site/docs/analyzers/Overview.md

 ### 2. FieldNameAnalyzer

-The `FieldNameAnalyzer` is designed to improve the naming conventions for field definitions.
-It simplifies the way field names are assigned to enhance code readability.
+The `FieldNameAnalyzer` is designed to improve the field name definition method.
+It simplifies the way field names are assigned to enhance code consistency.

 Replace: